 A truly intelligent virtual assistant could make many new functions possible.
 As we envision this agent, it would have the capabilities to: Understand your world, Leverage context to inform its actions, Interact with you naturally and effectively.
 The Contextually Intelligent Assistants project makes progress toward the type of contextual intelligence needed for next-generation assistants.
 It does this by improving the state-of-the-art in understanding task intent from task descriptions; modeling key contextual signals, such as location…

-I am a Senior Researcher in the Information and Data Sciences group in Microsoft Research AI.
+I am a Principal Researcher and manager of the Information and Data Sciences group in Microsoft Research AI.
 I am interested in the development, improvement, and analysis of machine learning methods with a focus on systems that can aid in the automatic analysis of natural language as components of adaptive systems or information retrieval systems.
 My current focus is on contextually intelligent assistants.
 I also maintain an active interest in contextual and personalized search, enriched information retrieval, active sampling and learning, hierarchical and large-scale classification, and human computation and preferences.